jpdas18/Applied-Machine-Learning/final_abstract.md

 #### I decided to base my model on an example of an RNN from TensorFlow.org for application to texts.
 The model is a sequential model with an embedding layer, a one-dimensional convolutional layer, a global max pooling layer, and a dense layer.
 The model uses a binary cross-entropy loss function and an adam optimizer.

 #### Assessment of model performance
 #### The model performed incredibly well.
-After three epochs, the accuracy was 92.11%.
-Model evaluation after training demonstrated an accuracy of 97.76%.
+After three epochs, the accuracy was 91.72%.
 #### Moreover, upon exporting the model and using it to predict example last names such as "Smith" (European) and "Wu", the model performed correctly every time.
 #### Ultimately, this model was a success.
 I am excited to see how it can fit into the grand scheme of the research project classifying names of Americans of Arab descent to study population level health outcomes.